afislonge/medical-ai/README.md

 ## **Project Overview**

-This project employs **Convolutional Neural Networks (CNN)** and pretrained models (such as ResNet, VGG, or EfficientNet) to classify chest X-ray images into conditions like _Normal_, _Pneumonia_, or _COVID-19_.
+This project employs **Convolutional Neural Networks (CNN)** and pretrained models (such as ResNet, VGG, or EfficientNet) to classify chest X-ray images into conditions like _Normal_, _Viral Pneumonia_, or _Bacterial Pneumonia_ .
 A **Streamlit** application has been developed for interactive user access to the model predictions.
 The dataset used is the [CoronaHack - Chest X-Ray Dataset](https://www.kaggle.com/datasets/praveengovi/coronahack-chest-xraydataset).

 ## **Dataset**